Laryngeal cancer is the 11th most common form of cancer and second most common malignancy of the upper aerodigestive tract in men.

 MP declares that he has no competing interests.

-Dr Clarence Sasaki, and Dr Matthew Pierce would like to gratefully acknowledge Dr Scott V. Larson, Dr Hari Deshpande, Dr Elina Kari, and Dr Amy Chen, previous contributors to this topic.
+Dr Matthew Pierce would like to gratefully acknowledge Dr Clarence Sasaki, Dr Scott V. Larson, Dr Hari Deshpande, Dr Elina Kari, and Dr Amy Chen, previous contributors to this topic.
 Unfortunately, we have been made aware that Dr Clarence Sasaki has passed away.

 SVL, HD, EK, and AC declare that they have no competing interests.